One new death from COVID-19 confirmed by TGC Health Department

-SAN ANGELO, Texas — The Tom Green County Health Department has confirmed the death of one additional patient from causes related to infection with coronavirus, according to a statement issued by the City of San Angelo this afternoon, Monday, August 16, 2021.
+SAN ANGELO, Texas — The Tom Green County Health Department has confirmed the death of one additional patient from causes related to infection with coronavirus, according to a statement issued by the City of San Angelo today, Thursday, August 19, 2021.

-The patient was a Tom Green County man in his 20s who was unvaccinated.
-No other information about the patient is available.
+The patient was a partially vaccinated Tom Green County man in his 60s.
+No other information about the patient is currently available.

-To date, 336 patients have died from causes related to COVID-19 in Tom Green County.
-Of those patients, 216 were residents of Tom Green County.
-120 of the patients were residents of other counties.
+So far, 339 patients have died from causes related to infection with coronavirus.
+Of those patients, 218 were residents of Tom Green County; 121 were residents of other counties.

 The Health Department has confirmed an additional COVID-19-related death in Tom Green County: